The Eagle Has Landed (film): Reception

-The film was a success, with Lew Grade saying "it made quite a lot of money".
+The film was a success, with Lew Grade saying, "it made quite a lot of money".
 ITC made two more films with the same production team, Escape to Athena and Green Ice.
 The Eagle Has Landed spent a week as the number one film in the United Kingdom (9 April 1977) and was the fifteenth-most successful film of 1977.

-In his review for The New York Times, Vincent Canby called the film "a good old-fashioned adventure movie that is so stuffed with robust incidents and characters that you can relax and enjoy it without worrying whether it actually happened or even whether it's plausible."
+In his review for The New York Times, Vincent Canby called the film "a good, old-fashioned, adventure movie that is so stuffed with robust incidents and characters that you can relax and enjoy it without worrying whether it actually happened or even whether it's plausible."
 Canby singled out the writing and directing for praise:

 Tom Mankiewicz's screenplay, based on a novel by Jack Higgins, is straightforward and efficient and even intentionally funny from time to time.
 Mr. Sturges ... obtains first-rate performances building the tension until the film's climactic sequence, which, as you might suspect, concludes with a plot twist. ...
 With so many failed suspense melodramas turning up these days, it's refreshing to see one made by people who know what they're about.

 When another ITC production, March or Die, faltered in US theatres during initial engagements in the fall of 1977, Columbia Pictures repackaged it into a double-feature combo with Eagle for its remaining playdates.

 On Rotten Tomatoes, the film has an approval rating of 71%, based on reviews from 14 critics.
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Home media

-While US and UK VHS cassettes had the 123-minute US cut, most DVDs and Blu-rays available worldwide feature the original UK theatrical cut, which in DVD region 2 and 4 countries runs 130 minutes at 25fps (PAL speed).
-There are two exceptions:
+While US and UK VHS cassettes had the 123-minute US cut, most DVDs and Blu-rays available worldwide feature the original UK theatrical cut, which in DVD region 2 and 4 countries runs 130 minutes at 25 fps (PAL speed).
+The two exceptions are: